Church of Christ the King, Bloomsbury: Construction and design

-Annette Peach, in her entry for Brandon in the Dictionary of National Biography, writes:
+Annette Peach, in her entry for Raphael Brandon in the Dictionary of National Biography, writes:

 "The Catholic Apostolic Church in Gordon Square, London, was built between 1850 and 1854 and, though reproducing features recorded by the Brandon brothers in their scholarly works, this extremely large church was criticized by a contemporary for its lack of originality of design.
 Recent scholars, however, have drawn attention to the combination of 13th- and 15th-century Gothic precedents in its design, which offer a tangible record of the Brandon brothers' study of ecclesiastical architecture."

 The church was designated a Grade I listed building on 10 June 1954.